 - Cost US$32

-- Arrival in Bangkok: Khao San Road
+- Arrival in Bangkok: Near Khao San Road

 - Breakfast and Lunch Snacks Provided